XSB1 to XSB199 Undergraduate Open University courses

 Courses numbered XSB200 to XSB299 and XSB400 to XSB499 are UCSB regular session graduate courses open for enrollment by students through the Division of Professional and Continuing Education.
-Note: UCSB graduate students may not take coursework through University Extension that can otherwise be completed through normal registration.
+Note: UCSB graduate students may not take coursework through Open University that can otherwise be completed through normal registration.
 Consult the chapter "Graduate Education at UCSB" in the UCSB General Catalog.

 X1 to X199

 Courses numbered X1 to X99 are typically recognized as undergraduate lower division (freshman/sophomore); those numbered X100 to X199 are typically recognized as undergraduate upper division (junior/senior).
 These courses are structured in accordance to requirements for UCSB undergraduate courses, but are not equivalent to regular session courses.

 Courses numbered X300 to X399 are professional level credit courses in the field of education.
 These classes are designed for teachers and prospective teachers.
 The major emphasis in these courses is on teaching methods and materials, curriculum, philosophical and sociological foundations of education, and educational problems and law.

 X400 to X499

 Courses numbered X400 to X399 are professional-level (post-baccalaureate) credit courses and lecture series in fields other than education.
 While most of these courses offer special opportunities for professionals and paraprofessionals, many courses are of general interest.